Home » Recipes » Appetizer Recipes » My Big Fat Greek Appetizer | Feta Dip

 • Sprinkle with a little lemon juice and freshly ground black pepper.

-• Serve with crispy pita chips or warm pita bread torn in pieces and pickled Pepperoncini.
+• Serve with crispy pita chips or warm pita bread torn in pieces and pickled Pepperoncini on the side.

 Notes